1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Renae is listed in the 2021 and 2022 editions of Chambers USA: America's Leading Lawyers for Business as "Up and Coming" in the area of Intellectual Property.
-She was named a top patent practitioner in 2019 and 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners and in the 2021 edition of IAM Strategy 300: The World's Leading IP Strategists.
-Renae was recognized as a Georgia "Rising Star" in 2012 and 2013 in the area of Intellectual Property Litigation, and most recently in 2014, 2015, 2016 and 2020 for Intellectual Property, by Super Lawyers magazine.
+She was named a top patent practitioner in 2019, 2020 and 2021 by IAM Patent 1000 – The World's Leading Patent Practitioners and in the 2021 edition of IAM Strategy 300: The World's Leading IP Strategists.
+Renae was recognized as a Georgia "Rising Star" in 2012 and 2013 in the area of Intellectual Property Litigation, and most recently in 2014, 2015, 2016, 2020 and 2021 for Intellectual Property, by Super Lawyers magazine.

 Served as lead counsel on behalf of Molnlycke Health Care Group AB in a patent infringement suit against two competitors in the Northern District of Georgia involving silicone-based wound dressings.
 The court entered a favorable claim construction ruling for our clients, and the case settled while summary judgment motions were pending after the manufacturer of the accused products removed them from the U.S. marketplace.